Kumamoto Asahi Broadcasting: Pre-launch

 On October 5, 1988, before the opening of the station, the name of the station was decided as Kumamoto Asahi Broadcasting.
 A month later, they have obtained a preliminary license and a day before its opening, a general meeting was held.
 In July 1989, KAB moved into the Technology Plaza Building in Hanabata-cho, Kumamoto City, and started testing TV broadcasts on August 15.
 On September 22, KAB was granted an official license and started another trial broadcasts.

 Launch and further developments

-On October 1, 1989, KAB started broadcasting, becoming the fourth station in the Prefecture (TV Asahi/ANN programming aired from RKK & TKU also moved into the new station).
+On October 1, 1989, KAB started broadcasting, becoming the fourth station in the prefecture (TV Asahi/ANN programming aired from RKK TV & TKU also moved into the new station).
 On its second year, it started broadcasting the Kumamoto Prefecture qualifiers of the Japan High School Baseball Championship.
 In 1991, when Kumamoto Prefecture was hit by Typhoon Mireille, some of its relay stations were damaged forcing to go off air.

-2006 December 1: the network's Kumamoto main station commenced their Digital terrestrial television broadcasting service.
+In 1993, the station gained the local rights to the J-League, airing some Yokohama Flügels matches.
+In the same year, it invited the Leningrad Ballet from Russia, to present the first performance of a foreign ballet company in the prefecture.
+In 1996, the station launched its official website.